anjana999/Speaker-Recognition-System/README.md

-# Speaker-Recognition-System
+# Partner Recommendation System
-This is a voice based bio metric system to monitor the attendance of students.
+This is a system for dating application that suggests the most appropriate person based on your prefernces.